jadonk/beagleconnect/docs/LED.md

 ## Positions

-TBD - I need to determine for sure where each LED is on the board and make it clear in this document.
+#TODO: - I need to determine for sure where each LED is on the board and make it clear in this document.

 ## Functions